Kingerthanu/CPP_recursiveDefinitions/README.md

 **The Breakdown:**

+  This Program Outlines 5 Recursive Problems To Be Solved In C++.

+  This Program Assesses knowledge of recursive data structures by displaying different ways it can arise and be used.
+This assignment calls for 5 functions, each with their own goal; one being calculations of a unknown algorithm's sequencing to a n'th position.
+Secondly, having a function which calculates the amount of tennis balls needed to make a pyramid of x height.
+Thirdly is a conversion from base 10 integers to base 2.
+Fourth program checks the divisibility of a integer based on a recursive function which refrains from the usage of modulo until certain criterium are satisfied.
+Finally is the ramunjan calculation, which calls for you to represent the algorithm in a recursive function.
+ These are finally used with unit test functions which check their outputs at varying values.

 <img src="https://github.com/Kingerthanu/CPP_recursiveDefinitions/assets/76754592/82ec715b-3640-437e-b254-91618bdb8840" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_recursiveDefinitions/assets/76754592/82ec715b-3640-437e-b254-91618bdb8840" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_recursiveDefinitions/assets/76754592/82ec715b-3640-437e-b254-91618bdb8840" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_recursiveDefinitions/assets/76754592/82ec715b-3640-437e-b254-91618bdb8840" alt="Cornstarch <3" width="55" height="49">